education.vic.gov.au

 Applicant consideration

-Given the current situation regarding COVID-19, it is integral that selection panels demonstrate care of the applicants in the selection process.
-Consistent with existing recruitment policy the diversity of applicants’ backgrounds and capabilities should be viewed as an attribute and should in no way diminish the assessment of the applicant’s suitability for the position and the selection process must be undertaken in an inclusive manner.
-For example, if an applicant prefers a phone interview and other applicants prefer a video interview, this is fine.
+Consistent with existing recruitment policy, the diversity of applicants’ backgrounds and capabilities should be viewed as an attribute and should in no way diminish the assessment of the applicant’s suitability for the position and the selection process must be undertaken in an inclusive manner.
+For example, if an applicant prefers a phone interview and other applicants prefer a video interview, this is acceptable.

 The selection process